Accessibility > High Contrast view:ON

 AdvoCard

-An independent advocacy organisation that offers individual and collective advocacy services to people with experience of mental ill-health in Edinburgh.
-Community-based service users or those facing compulsory treatment, or wanting to use safeguards within the Mental Health (Care & Treatment) (Scotland) Act 2003 can contact or visit 332 Leith Walk, Edinburgh EH6 5BR.
-Services are also available to those using services within the Royal Edinburgh Hospital (contact 0131 537 6004).
-AdvoCard also support a user-led collective advocacy group called Community Voices, which includes a drop-in discussion group that meets on the first and third Wednesdays of the month between 5-7 pm at Waverley Gate.
+An independent advocacy organisation that offers Mental Health advocacy, Problematic Substance Use advocacy, Prison advocacy, and Welfare Reform advocacy in Edinburgh.
+Community-based service users or those facing compulsory treatment, or wanting to use safeguards within the Mental Health (Care & Treatment) (Scotland) Act 2003 can contact or visit 4 Duncan Place in Edinburgh.
+Services are also available to those using services within the Royal Edinburgh Hospital.

 CAPS Independent Advocacy